Rei-SwitchBot/faq/en-us/Battery Circulator Fan & Circulator Fan.md

 Reconnect the power cable of the SwitchBot Battery Circulator Fan.

-3． If the issue persists even after the above steps, please contact us via SwitchBot App > Profile > Help & Feedback >Feedback.
+3． If the issue persists even after the above steps, please contact us via SwitchBot App -> Profile -> Support ->Feedback.
 We will provide exchange service during the warranty period.
 When contacting us, it would be helpful if you could provide the following information:

 A video of the constant on/off behavior of the night light.